Manishyd777/Netflix_DataAnalysis_Python/README.md

 ### Big-Data Analysis with Python

 ![plot](https://wallpapercave.com/wp/wp5063339.png)

+###This is Exploratory Data analysis using python of “Netflix movies & tv shows” dataset.
+The purpose of this project is to find out The Major Key insights using project-

+how dataset looks like, type of data, size and overview of dataset.

+Cleaning dataset by various methods like removing nulls and duplicates.

+Filtering, sorting and getting meaningful insights from data.

 ### At every step question has been asked from data to extract meaningful insights.
 ## First Step includes Understanding Data using basic syntax-
 ### Basic functions used to explore data are-